 The video she was referring to was a Cameo she had ordered for me from Anthony Michael Hall, talking to me.

-In the video, he gives out his email address so I wasn’t too comfortable sharing it.
-I’m not sure it’s public knowledge or not but I am NOT going be the one to share it.
-BUT I did take screenshots of my reactions because it was too good not to share with all of you.
+In the video, he gives out his email address, so I wasn’t too comfortable sharing it.
+I’m not sure it’s public knowledge or not, but I will not be the one to share it.
+BUT I took screenshots of my reactions because it was too good not to share with all of you.